-EDUCATOR RECOMMENDATION FORM
+EDUCATOR RECOMMENDATION PREVIEW

 - 1. Do you have a familial relationship with the student?
 Such a relationship is not disallowed under Regeneron STS rules, however it is important that it be disclosed.
 If so, please describe the relationship. - 2.
 Have any of your former students entered and/or won awards in the Science Talent Search? - a.
 Yes, my students have entered STS - b.
 Yes, my students have won awards at the scholar or finalist level in STS - c.
 No, none of my students have ever entered STS - d.
 Unsure - 3.
 Describe the culture of science research at your high school.
 Do you teach or lead a research class or club?
 Is the group selective?
 If this context impacts your ranking of this student in the questions below, please explain here.
 (150 words max) - 4.
 How long have you known this student and in what capacity?
 How does this student compare to students you currently teach and also to those you have known during your teaching career?
 (150 words max) - 5.
 Please describe your personal observation (if any) of the student's character and integrity, leadership among their peers or in your community, and any challenges they have overcome.
-Please use specific examples, if possible, and do not include activities you have not witnessed.
+Use specific examples, if possible, and do not include activities you have not witnessed.
 Entrants are able to provide a full extracurricular list in their portion of the application.
+What makes you believe in their potential as a future leader in science, technology, engineering and mathematics?
+What makes this student stand out amongst their peers?
 (200 words max) - 6.
-What level of mentorship have you provided the student with the STS application process and/or research project?
+What level of mentorship and guidance have you provided the student with the STS application process and/or the research project?
 Please explain your level of knowledge (if any) regarding the submitted research project and/or any other research projects conducted by this student during their high school career.
-Can you attest that the application and research project submitted in this application properly reflect their own work?
-Please summarize your observations and experience with this student and the qualities they possess that you believe would contribute to their future promise as a scientist, mathematician or engineer.
-(250 words max) - 7.
-How would you rate this student against other high school students you have worked with in the past?

-Top 1% Top 5% Top 10% Top 25% Top 50% Other
+(It's ok if you really don't know or were not involved in the project itself!
+We are just curious about the levels of support the student received).
+Can you attest that the application and research project submitted in this application properly reflect the student's contribution?
+(200 word max) - 7.
+Please rank this student compared to others you have supported in the past.
+Rankings are NOT used to cull applicants.
+Please be honest in your assessment, as this helps us compare your own students to one another, and others in your community.
+Regeneron STS seeks to identify future leaders in STEM.
+Rank in the following categories: Independence, Creativity, Problem-Solving Abilities & Leadership Potential Top 1% Top 5% Top 10% Top 25% Top 50% Other - 8. or anything we should know about this student in general?
+(150 words max)